-Southam seeks to stimulate pupils interest in science, allowing them to achieve their full academic potential and equipping them with the knowledge, understanding and skills they need to become fully informed young adults able to adapt to challenge of modern society regardless of how far they choose to continue their studies in science.
+Southam College seeks to stimulate students' interest in science, allowing them to achieve their full academic potential and equipping them with the knowledge, understanding and skills they need to become fully informed young adults able to adapt to the challenges of modern society.

 In support of this mission, the Science Department is committed to provide:-